 The wild edibles listed below are easily identified and very safe to eat.
 Use your Wild Foraging Tracker to keep notes on:

 Always be sure to clean your wild edibles thoroughly.
 They are sure to be riddled with soil and may very well be harboring a bug or two.
 I’ve heard some teachers recommend not washing organic foods, and this is just foolish.
 Always wash your food.

 Wild harvesting is such an enjoyable hobby!
 I know once you start, you’ll be hooked for life.

 The arrival of bright green things in early spring is a jolt to a slumbering soul!
 Use the notes below to harvest some for salads, teas, and soups.

 In spring, we harvest the young leaves of the dandelion for salads.
-The younger the plant the less bitter the leaves.
-Once the plant ages enough to have blossoms the leaves will be quite tough and bitter, but still edible.
+The younger the plant, the less bitter the leaves.
+Once the plant ages enough to have blossomed, the leaves will be quite tough and bitter but still edible.

 I just learned we can use tight buds for fermenting like capers.
 Remember, the flowers are edible as well!

 One cup of chopped, raw dandelion greens (about 55g) has 25 calories, 1.5g protein, 0.4g of fat, 5.1g of carbohydrates, 1.9g fiber, and 0.4g sugar.
 Dandelion greens are an excellent source of vitamin A, folate, vitamin K, and vitamin C (in its raw form), and a good source of calcium and potassium.precision nutrition